William-Misiaszek/William-Misiaszek/README.md

-- 👋 Hi, I’m @William-Misiaszek
+- 👋 Hi, I’m @William-Misiaszek & and I work at Stanford.
-- 🌱 I know Swift, JS, Ruby, and Python atm.
 - 🤖 Exploring AI Hackathons in SF
 - 🍞 Lets get Coffee at The Mill.